PurdueCAM2Project/HELPSweb/source/expectations.rst

 You are expected to give feedback to each of your team members during the "Problem Presentation" and the "Solution Design and Development Approach Presentation".
 Feedback you gives helps the speaker improve their presentations and speaking ability for the final presentation.

-Although you will likely be be listing to information you may already be familiar with you are expected to give helpful and constructive feedback to your teammates.
+Although you will likely be listening to information you may already be familiar with you are expected to give helpful and constructive feedback to your teammates.

 Use this `Peer Feedback Form <https://docs.google.com/forms/d/e/1FAIpQLSf12jBhBWNPgwmw7sAjZp5RhTI7P2dNQ3aIVQ2Ui7lKJ09fXA/viewform?usp=sf_link>`_ to provide peer feedback for presenters.

-Not that failure to provide thoughtful and in-depth feedback will effect your grade.
+Note that failure to provide thoughtful and in-depth feedback will effect your grade.

 Final Report